SuniCoder9567/crypt0nit3_stp1_sun1k3t/niteCTF.md

 38:1:1
 11:6:3
 ```
-This was obvious to both of us that we had to map the `line:word:letter`, from the poem from the given sequence.
+This was obvious to both of us that we had to map the `line:word:letter`, from the poem using the given sequence.
 Doing so gave us a discord server join link.
 `discord.gg/AHj7R2Qd`
 We hopped into the server and saw a suspicious VC which promised us the flag(obv it was a trap).
 See we knew, it was gonna be a trap, but we are _CHILL GUYS_, so we joined it.